 There are many factors that may be taken into consideration when determining how much child support one parent should receive.
 If you are a parent receiving minimal support from the other parent, or if you feel that you are paying more than you can handle to the other parent, you may need help from a team of Sandy Springs child support lawyers.

-The appropriate amount of child support in any given situation in Sandy Springs is determined by the Georgia Child Support Guidelines.
+The appropriate amount of child support in any given situation in Sandy Springs is determined by the Georgia Child Support Guidelines and can be further explained by a qualified attorney.
 These guidelines center around an “income shares” approach where the full spectrum of both parents’ income is scrutinized to determine the amount of child support the non-custodial parent should pay to the custodial parent.

 In practice, this means that everything from a parent’s salary to monetary gifts might be summed together to determine what the parent could afford to pay—or needs to be paid—in support.
 Other factors, such as the child’s health or any special needs, may also be taken into consideration.
 Individuals may require the help of an attorney to manage these payments and considerations effectively.